-In the table above, the risk noted affects the asset class [] significantly, [] partially or [O] hardly / not at all.
+In the table above, the risk noted affects the asset class [●] significantly, [1] partially or [O] hardly / not at all.

 The Scheme has exposure to these risks because of the investments it makes to implement its investment strategy described below which is determined after taking advice from professional investment advisors.
 The Trustee manages investment risks, including credit and market risk, within agreed risk limits.
-These are set taking into account the Scheme's strategic investment objectives for its directly held investments and through the CEIFP for its pooled CEIFP investments.
+These are set taking into account the Scheme's strategic investment objectives for its directly held investments and through the CEIFP for its pooled CEIFP investments, which are described in Appendix 2, Note 10.

-These investment objectives and risk limits for directly held investments are implemented through the investment management agreement in place with the Scheme's investment managers.
+These investment objectives and risk limits for directly held investments are implemented through the investment management agreement in place with the Scheme's investment manager.
 The agreement sets out the guidelines for the underlying investments held and the day to day management is the responsibility of the manager, including direct management of credit and market risks.